- Who should come to a Discovery session

 The first thing we need to look at is your operational objectives.
 We break this session down into three categories:

-This would usually be ensuring that the data has migrated successfully onto Arbor so you are census ready.
+This would usually be ensuring that the data has migrated successfully onto Arbor.
 An example of the functionality that schools usually look to have up and running from day one include:

 - Attendance registers